tansengming/tansengming.github.com/readme.markdown

 ## Development

-Start the local server with `foreman start`
+Start the local server with `bundle exec jekyll serve`